 The Department of Pathology and Laboratory Services offers a comprehensive list of cytogenetic tests for cancer diagnosis, including routine chromosome analysis (karyotyping) of peripheral blood, bone marrow and other tissue.
 In addition, the department offers an extensive array of fluorescent in situ hybridization (FISH) testing.
 FISH tests introduce fluorescently labeled DNA probes to detect or confirm gene or chromosome abnormalities that are beyond the scope of routine cytogenetics.
 Flow cytometry involves analysis of specimens in a flow cytometer to evaluate blood malignancies and immunological abnormalities.

 Radiology Diagnostic and Follow-up Services

-The Department of Radiology at MCH offers a level of experience that makes it a regional leader in pediatric cancer diagnosis and follow-up evaluation.
+The Department of Radiology at NCH offers a level of experience that makes it a regional leader in pediatric cancer diagnosis and follow-up evaluation.

 The department features state-of-the-art equipment, including

 - magnetic resonance imaging (MRI)

 - nuclear medicine